Hydroxychloroquine and chloroquine

 - Hair loss or bleaching of hair

-The most worrying side effect of antimalarials is visual toxicity, which affects the retina.
-This may occur after chloroquine has been taken for a year or longer, or if the total dose is more than 1.6g/kg bodyweight.
-Visual toxicity may also occur after a high dose of hydroxychloroquine (more than 400 mg daily) has been taken for several years (generally over 8 years continuous treatment).
+Visual toxicity due to antimalarials affects the retina.
+This may occur after chloroquine has been taken for a year or longer, or if the total dose is more than 1.6 g/kg bodyweight.
+Visual toxicity may also occur after hydroxychloroquine has been taken for several years (generally over 8 years continuous treatment).
 Unfortunately, decreased vision may be permanent.
 To decrease the chance of this occurring:

 - Wear sunglasses outdoors.

-- Reduce the dose or stop the medication if it is no longer required (with your doctor's permission) e.g. during the winter months.
+- Reduce the dose or stop the antimalarial if it is no longer required (with your doctor's permission) eg during the winter months.

-- Check your vision each month with an Amsler grid (please note this is only a rough guide to detect visual field defects).
+- Check your vision with an Amsler grid (please note this is only a rough guide to detect visual field defects).

-- Consult an ophthalmologist if you have visual symptoms, if you have been prescribed chloroquine, or after you have taken hydroxychloroquine for five years continuously (or an equivalent time for intermittent courses).
+- Consult an ophthalmologist if you have visual symptoms (light flashes and streaks, decreased field of vision, night blindness or problems focusing), if you have been prescribed chloroquine, or after you have taken hydroxychloroquine for five years continuously (or an equivalent time for intermittent courses).

 For patients taking hydroxychloroquine in New Zealand, most ophthalmologists recommend routine eye checks as a baseline if there is any visual impairment not corrected by glasses.
 Those without visual symptoms or visual impairment should be seen by an ophthalmologist for a full assessment after 5 years or so (earlier if there are symptoms).
 These checks are likely to include visual acuity, Ishihara colour test, examination of the back of the eye (fundus) and central visual field examination.
 Worrying features on examination include pigmentation (dark coloration) or loss of pigmentation of the retina, optic atrophy (damaged nerve) and scotoma (tunnel vision).
 An electroretinogram (ERG) may be performed if any screening tests are abnormal.